mtn/mkgist/README.md

 ## Usage

-    mkgist filename [-d "description"] [--secret]
+    mkgist filename [-d "description"] [--secret] [--raw]

 The location of the created gist is printed to stdout.
 Gists are anonymous.
-Secret gists aren't indexed by search engines, though it's not documented whether regular anonymous ones are to begin with anyways.
+Secret gists aren't indexed by search engines, though regular anonymous ones don't seem to be anyways. `[--raw]` returns a link to the raw hosted file, which you can then get with `curl` or `wget`.

 Also, it's probably a good idea to have it in the path.